Lady Gaga Super Bowl 2017 Performance Disappoints Fans Who Expected More

 — Hillary Clinton (@HillaryClinton) February 6, 2017

-While many of her fans are disappointed, some of them believe Gaga did send a message through.
+While many of her fans are disappointed, some of them believe Gaga did send a message, though.
 However, the message was so subtle that not everyone got it.
 One notable name among those is Hillary Clinton.
-Those, who believe she did send a political message, are referring to her choice of songs.
+Those who believe she did send a political message are referring to her choice of songs.
 She performed “Born This Way,” with words like “I’m beautiful in my way/ ‘Cause God makes no mistakes/ I’m on the right track, baby I was born this way.”

 [Featured Image by Bob Levey/Getty Images]